michaelbennett99/michaeldabennett.com/_projects/raytracer.md

 techStack: ["c++"]
 ---

-A C++ ray tracing command line program that implements the ray tracing algorithms from the books "Ray Tracing in One Weekend" and "Ray Tracing: The Next Week" by Peter Shirley.
-Also adds extra features: new shapes including triangles, and adaptive ray sampler, multithreading, support for diagnostic images, and a robust command line interface.
+C++ program that implements ray tracing algorithms from the books "Ray Tracing in One Weekend" and "Ray Tracing: The Next Week" by Peter Shirley, with extra
+features:

+- **New shapes:** including triangles and ellipses.
+- **Additional abstractions:** new classes for ray sampling and image construction, allowing for:
+  - Adaptive ray sampler.
+  - Multithreading.
+  - Support for diagnostic images.
+- **Robust command line interface:** for rendering different scenes and changing rendering parameters.